freeCodeCamp/freeCodeCamp/docs/how-to-setup-freecodecamp-locally.md

 3. Install a code editor of your choice.

-   We highly recommend using [Visual Studio Code](https://code.visualstudio.com/)or [Atom](https://atom.io/).
+   We highly recommend using [Visual Studio Code](https://code.visualstudio.com/) or [Atom](https://atom.io/).
 These are great, free and open source code editors.

 4. Set up linting for your code editor.